Jonathan Davis (baseball): Miami Marlins

 On May 22, 2023, Davis was traded to the Miami Marlins in exchange for Brady Allen.
 The next day, Davis was selected to the major league roster.
 In 34 games for the Marlins, he batted .244/.307/.378 with 2 home runs and 10 RBI.
 In a July 4 game against the St. Louis Cardinals, Davis suffered a right knee contusion after banging his knee on the outfield turf attempting to catch a Tommy Edman line drive.
 The next day, he was placed on the injured list after an MRI revealed a right knee sprain.
 After undergoing surgery on July 6, manager Skip Schumaker announced that he would miss 3-6 months, likely ending his season.
 Following the season on October 31, Davis was removed from the 40–man roster and sent outright to the Triple–A Jacksonville Jumbo Shrimp.
 However, Davis rejected the assignment and elected free agency on November 3.

 On January 8, 2024, Davis re–signed with the Marlins on a minor league contract.
 In 73 games for Triple–A Jacksonville, he batted .227/.342/.335 with four home runs, 19 RBI, and eight stolen bases.
 Davis was released by the Marlins organization on August 2.

 Coaching career

 Prior to the 2025 season, Davis was named assistant hitting coach of the Dunedin Blue Jays, the Single-A affiliate of the Toronto Blue Jays.

+During the 2025 season he was promoted to being hitting coach of the Vancouver Canadians the High-A affiliate of the Toronto Blue Jays.